radekstepan/burnchart/README.md

 There are three modes of operation balancing between usability & security:

 1. **Static Mode**: you can just serve the `public` directory using a static file server or GitHub Pages.
 No config needed, just serve the app and point to your repo in the browser, e.g.: `http://127.0.0.1:8000/#!/radekstepan/disposable`.
 You are rate limited to the tune of [60 requests per hour](http://developer.github.com/v3/#rate-limiting).
-1. **Static Mode (Public Token)**: as before but now you want to use your [GitHub OAuth2 API Token](http://developer.github.com/v3/#authentication) in the config.
+1. **Static Mode (Public Token)**: as before but now you want to use your [GitHub Personal Access Token](http://developer.github.com/v3/#authentication) in the config.
 This will require you to specify the token in the `config.json` file as outlined below.
 1. **Proxy Mode (Private Token)**: you find it preposterous to share your token with the world.
 In this case you will need to serve the app using the [Proxy Mode](#proxy-mode).
 Your token will be scrubbed from the config file and all requests be routed through a proxy.

 All of the following fields are defined in `config.json` and none of them, including the file itself, are required.
 Just make sure that if the file exists, it is served with a correct MIME media type which is [application/json](http://stackoverflow.com/questions/477816/what-is-the-correct-json-content-type).